JMousqueton/OpenCTI-Docker/README.md

 - Use [minio-keygen](https://github.com/JMousqueton/minio-keygen) to generate minio keygen.
 - use ``uuid-gen`` to generate composant ID.

+## Scale

+You can scale the number of worker up to X.

+In the OpenCTI directory :

+- ``docker-compose scale worker=X``

 ## Upgrade

  1) ``cd OpenCTI-Docker``
  2) ``git pull``
  3) ``docker-compose pull``
  4) ``docker-compose up -d``

+Note:
+- TO only update OpenCTI version, you can remplace step 1 & 2 by edition the first line of .env

 ## References